nevesnunes/mailsh/README.md

 # Shell By Mail

-This project consists of a `postfix` container to which you can send a mail with shell commands to be evaluated.
+A `postfix` container to which you can send a mail with shell commands to be evaluated.
 You should get a reply with the evaluation result.

 [Development Writeup](https://nevesnunes.github.io/blog/2019/08/27/Shell-By-Mail.html)